Oh, God! (film series): Oh, God! You Devil (1984)

 Bobby Shelton is an amateur musician, who despite every effort of his own can't attain the professional success that he and his family needs.
 One day after a particularly discouraging performance, he offhandedly states that he would sell his soul to be in a better situation.
 Later while performing at a client's wedding, Shelton is approached with a proposition by a man who introduces himself as a producer named Harry O. Tophet.
 Tophet states that Bobby will have seven years of fame and stardom, if he will sign a contract which sells his eternal destiny.
 Desperate to make ends meet Shelton signs the document, but immediately realizes his mistake as his signature transforms into something different the man reveals that he is actually the devil Satan.
 The devil explains that through his demonic powers Bobby Shelton is now a world renown rockstar named Billy Wayne, a celebrity he is familiar with.
 As he initially enjoys the success he has attained Shelton is horrified to discover that he and Wayne have traded lives when his wife, and his children do not recognize him.
 Learning that prior to these events, Wendy had become pregnant with a baby, Shelton calls out to a higher power through a prayer.
 Immediately approached by God in the form of an elderly man, Shelton is initially hesitant to find a physical resemblance of this form and the previously presented Tophet.
-Learning through a parable that he must be weary of those around him that may be wolves in sheep's clothing, Shelton is relieved that God has come to save his soul.
+Learning through a parable that he must be wary of those around him that may be wolves in sheep's clothing, Shelton is relieved that God has come to save his soul.
 As the devil reappears to keep the contract intact however, God agrees to a climatic poker game where the deceived man's eternal destiny is at stake.